Bridgeton Covered Bridge

-The first Bridgeton covered bridge was a double-span Burr Arch bridge built in 1868 by a crew led by J. J. Daniels.
+The first Bridgeton covered bridge was a double-span Burr Arch bridge built in 1868 in Bridgeton, Indiana by a crew led by J. J. Daniels.
 It was closed to traffic in 1967.
 It was built to replace two prior open wooden bridges that had fallen in.
 After its destruction by fire, it was replaced in 2006 by a reproduction.